dustinpfister/blog_posts/_posts/linux-bash-script-functions.md

 ## 1 - basic bash function

 Lets start with the very basics of bash functions.
-I can define one by typing a name for a function, followed by and opending and closing set of parentheses after which I will be placing what I want the function to be inside a set of curly brackets.
+I can define one by typing a name for a function, followed by and opening and closing set of parentheses after which I will be placing what I want the function to be inside a set of curly brackets.

 Once I have my function worked out I can call it any number of times that I want in the body of a script.